 Sugeries on the heart are very delicate and risky.
 It’s easier and less stressful to take care of your heart before something terrible happens.

 Dark chocolate is a superfood rich in antiodixants.
 Be sure to purchase organic, high quality chocolate without added sugar.
 Here are some warnings about specific brands of chocolate.

 “On average, those who ate at least three daily servings of cruciferous veggies [broccoli is a cruciferous vegetable] had nearly 0.05 millimeters (mm) thinner carotid arterial walls (the artery in your neck) than those who ate two servings or less.
 Each 0.1-mm decrease in thickness is associated with a decreased stroke and heart attack risk ranging from 10 to 18 percent, so the results were considered rather significant.”

 You probably already know that garlic is excellent for your immunity.
 It is good for your heart health too by balancing your blood pressure!
 Consume is raw or in pill form if you absolutely can’t stand the smell or taste.

 If you like guacamole, you can be even happier now!
 I love eating avocados with a little bit of sea salt or salsa.
 You can also add avocado to your salads.

-Walnuts are a very healthy snack or addition to foods such as granola or __.
+Walnuts are a very healthy snack or addition to foods such as granola or trail mix.
 Consuming them regularly may lower your risk of heart disease.

 Squash is vital for your heart’s health because of the high amounts of magnesium in it.
 Since there are numerous varieties of squash, you can choose which one you prefer and eat it roasted, baked, or steamed!